chrisgrieser/nvim-various-textobjs/README.md

 - Some text objects (`argument`, `key`, `value`) are also offered by `nvim-treesitter-textobjects`, and usually, the treesitter version of them is more accurate, since `nvim-various-textobjs` uses pattern matching, which can only get you so far.
-However `nvim-treesitter-textobjects` does not support all objects for all languages, so `nvim-various-textobjs` version exists to provide a fallback for those languages.
+However, `nvim-treesitter-textobjects` does not support all objects for all languages, so `nvim-various-textobjs` version exists to provide a fallback for those languages.